Kitami (train)

 The Kitami (きたみ) is a rapid (快速, kaisoku) train service operated by Hokkaido Railway Company (JR Hokkaido) in Hokkaido, Japan, since 1988.
 It runs from Asahikawa to Abashiri on the Sekihoku Main Line.

+Prior to the March 2025 timetable revision, it was classified as a special rapid (特別快速, tokubetsu kaisoku) train and only ran as far as Kitami.

 Service pattern and station stops

-There is one train per day in each direction, with the journey taking approximately 3 hours 20 minutes from Asahikawa to Kitami.
+There is one train per day in each direction, with the journey taking approximately 4 hours 30 minutes from Asahikawa to Abashiri.

 Trains stop at the following stations.